mivan/xdruple-docs/docs/overview.md

 ## SASS/Compass

 [SASS](http://sass-lang.com) is a language that compiles into CSS.
 It provides a lot of syntax sugar, including mixins and variables, which allows to simplify theming.
 [Compass](http://compass-style.org) is a framework for SASS.
 It provides it's own project structure, configuration and additional set of mixins.
-We use Compass via our own Drupal module [Compass](git@github.com:CodeDrivenDrupal/compass.git).
+We use Compass via our own Drupal module [Compass](https://github.com/CodeDrivenDrupal/compass/).
 This module allows other Drupal modules and themes declare the support of Compass, write their own styles in SASS and see re-compiled results immediately (after page reload, of course).
+Full documentation of this module contains in [`README.md`](https://github.com/CodeDrivenDrupal/compass/blob/master/README.md) in the module repository.

 ## Twitter Bootstrap 3